Suffolk County Divorce Lawyer

 Mediation is often recognized by unhappily married couples as the easier, less contentious, and less expensive way to get a divorce.
 Mediation allows disputing spouses to meet in the presence of a trained, third-party mediator, who will facilitate discussion and negotiation between the two parties about their disputes.
 The goal of mediation is to have both spouses reach an agreement on their issues by talking through them together and ultimately drafting an agreement to submit to the court.

 Mediation proceedings should be handled by skilled attorneys so that they go as smoothly as possible and so that couples avoid time- and cost-consuming hiccups along the way.
 For instance, an attorney can make sure the solutions being discussed adequately meet their client’s needs and goals as parents.
 A poorly handled mediation can cost as much as or more than a divorce.

-The staff at The Law Offices of Michael Catalanotto not only has the experience to handle mediation but also realizes what a difficult time this is for estranged couples, and we will work with both parties to reach an agreement that is satisfactory for each spouse.
+The staff at The Law Offices of Michael Catalanotto not only has the experience to handle divorce mediation in Suffolk County, but also realizes what a difficult time this is for estranged couples, and we will work with both parties to reach an agreement that is satisfactory for each spouse.
 We will also help you navigate the often-confusing path leading to divorce, including helping you choose between uncontested and contested divorce and determining issues like child custody, child and spousal support, and the distribution of finances and property.
 We recognize time is of the essence in separation and divorce, but we will also make sure to work with you for as long as necessary to come to a settlement amenable to all.